Please see, "G

 The U.S., while in a horrible recession (I prefer saying depression but people give me a look of death), looking to raise taxes, cutting the professionals in the Navy claiming mass redundancies, while all this is going on, they choose to spend money on REALLY expensive commercials, including a rock video.

 So yesterday I went to the movies, and the entire run of previews was sponsored by the National Guard and branches of the armed services.
-This was a little creepy and I became nervous.
-However, once the ode to the armed services became a rock video, I was genuinely troubled.
+This was a little creepy and I be

 I alluded to the cost above, just because the production values were extremely high and seriously, the commercials I saw must have cost a fortune.
 But more importantly, and because the things that come out of my mouth when unguarded are more insightful, I turned to my boyfriend and said, if this isn't like putting cartoon characters on cigarette boxes I don't know what is.
 He, appropriately, gave me the, I can't believe you just said that as it is totally inappropriate as this is the government and involves patriotic values etc. Of course, the question is, does it.